Bechara-Sebaaly/backend-crous/README.md

 | remove           | (DELETE) BASE_URL/crous/\*\*\*:id\*\*\* | deletes one crous (local)                                                                                                     |                no |
 | toggleFavorite   | (PUT) BASE_URL/crous/\*\*\*:id\*\*\*    | either adds or removes a crous restaurant from the favorites lists                                                            |                no |

-(1) page number (for pagination), number of rows (for pagination), offset (for pagination), sortBy (title,address or type), fav (0 or 1 to decide if API should return favorites or all) , geoloc (0 or 1 to either filter and send only location data or not) , refresh (0 or 1 to read data fron the API again )
+(1) page number (for pagination, indicates which page the user is requesting), number of rows (for pagination, indicates the number of rows in each page), offset (for pagination, indicates if there is an offset in the pagination, not used but it's good to have it for other applications), sortBy (indicates if the data is sorted by title,address or type), fav (0 or 1 to indicates if API should return the favorites only or all) , geoloc (0 or 1 to either filter and send only location data or not) , refresh (0 or 1 to read data fron the API again and refresh the backend local copy)

 #### 🔧 service